 - 8.1.20 Each gas turbine shall have a fire extinguishing system independent of the other systems of the kind installed in the machinery space.
 Where several gas turbines are installed on board, provision shall be made for the transfer of the fire-extinguishing medium from the fire-extinguishing system of one gas turbine to those of the others.
 The amount of fire-extinguishing medium in the fire-extinguishing system shall be determined on the assumption of the inner volume of each gas turbine and the waste-heat boiler installed thereafter (if any) being filled.
-The gas turbine shall be equipped with two detectors pertinent to the fire-extinguishing system, one for the temperature of the environment beneath the noise and warmth-insulating case and the other for the temperature of exhaust gases behind the turbine. - 8.1.21 Fuel and lubricating oil piping shall be so arranged or equipped that in case of their rupture the leakage could not get on the hot surfaces of the gas turbine. - 8.1.22 The spares available on board shall be in accordance with the requirements of Table 10.2.8, Part VII "Machinery Installations".
-The gas turbine manufacturer is entitled to furnish his own lists of spare parts proceeding from the operation record of the particular type of unit. - 8.1.23 Where the turbines are converted for marine service, checks on service life shall be carried out on agreement with the Register.
+The gas turbine shall be equipped with two detectors pertinent to the fire-extinguishing system, one for the temperature of the environment beneath the noise and warmth-insulating case and the other for the temperature of exhaust gases behind the turbine. - 8.1.21 Fuel and lubricating oil piping shall be so arranged or equipped that in case of their rupture the leakage could not get on the hot surfaces of the gas turbine. - 8.1.22 The list of spares shall be compiled by the manufacturer based on the operarting experience of this type of unit. - 8.1.23 Where the turbines are converted for marine service, checks on service life shall be carried out on agreement with the Register.